Invertible Extractors and Wiretap Protocols: A Wiretap Protocol Based on Random Walks

 \subsection{Preliminaries on Expander Graphs}

-For the wiretap protocol given in Section~\ref{sec:walk} we need essentially the same tools used for the symbol-fixing extractor construction of \cite{ref:KZ}, that we briefly review here.
+For the wiretap protocol constructed in Section~\ref{sec:walk} we need essentially the same tools used for the symbol-fixing extractor construction of \cite{ref:KZ}, that we briefly review here.
+For a detailed review of the theory of expander graphs, refer to the excellent survey by Hoory, Linial and Wigderson \cite{HLW06}, and books \cites{ref:MR,ref:MU}.

-We will always work with directed regular expander graphs that are obtained from undirected graphs by replacing each undirected edge with two directed edges in opposite directions.
+We will be working with directed regular expander graphs that are obtained from undirected graphs by replacing each undirected edge with two directed edges in opposite directions.
 Let $G=(V, E)$ be a $d$-regular graph.
-Then a \emph{labeling} of the edges of $G$ is a function $L\colon V \times [d] \to V$ such that for every $u \in V$ and $t \in [d]$, $(u, L(u, t))$ is in $E$.
+Then a \emph{labeling} of the edges of $G$ is a function $L\colon V \times [d] \to V$ such that for every $u \in V$ and $t \in [d]$, the edge $(u, L(u, t))$ is in $E$.
 The labeling is \emph{consistent} if whenever $L(u, t) = L(v, t)$, then $u = v$.
-Note that the natural labeling of a Cayley graph is in fact consistent.
-We call a family of expander graphs \emph{constructible} if all the graphs in the family have a consistent labeling that is efficiently computable.
+Note that the natural labeling of a Cayley graph (cf.\ \cite{HLW06}) is in fact consistent.

+A \emph{family} of $d$-regular graphs is an infinite set of $d$-regular graphs such that for every $N \in \N$, the set contains a graph with at least $N$ vertices.
+For a parameter $c \geq 1$, we will call a family $c$-dense if there is an $N_0 \in \N$ such that, for every $N \geq N_0$, the family has a graph with at least $N$ and at most $cN$ vertices.
+We call a family of graphs \emph{constructible} if all the graphs in the family have a consistent labeling that is efficiently computable.
+That is, there is a uniform, polynomial-time algorithm that, given $N \in \N$ and $i \in [N], j \in [d]$, outputs the label of the $j$th neighbor of the $i$th vertex, under a consistent labeling, in the graph in the family that has $N$ vertices (provided that it exists).

-Let $A$ denote the normalized adjacency matrix of a $d$-regular graph $G$.
+Let $A$ denote the normalized adjacency matrix of a $d$-regular graph $G$ (that is, the adjacency matrix with all the entries divided by $d$).
 We denote by $\lambda_G$ the second largest eigenvalue of $A$ in absolute value.
 The \emph{spectral gap} of $G$ is given by $1-\lambda_G$.
-Starting from a probability distribution $p$ on the set of vertices, represented as a real vector, performing a single-step random walk on $G$ leads to the distribution defined by $pA$.
-The following is a well known lemma on the convergence of the distributions resulting from random walks (cf.\ \cite{ref:Lovasz} for a proof):
+Starting from a probability distribution $p$ on the set of vertices, represented as a real vector with coordinates index by the vertex set, performing a single-step random walk on $G$ leads to the distribution defined by $pA$.
+The following is a well known lemma on the convergence of the distributions resulting from random walks (see \cite{ref:Lovasz} for a proof):

 \begin{lem} Let $G=(V,E)$ be a $d$-regular undirected graph, and $A$ be its normalized adjacency matrix.
 Then for any probability vector $p$, we have $\| pA - \U_V \|_2 \leq \lambda_G \| p - \U_V \|_2$, where $\| \cdot \|_2$ denotes the $\ell_2$ norm. \end{lem}